ADA-research/Sparkle/Documentation/source/userguide/userguide.rst

 it is advised to primarily use instances that are solved (relatively) quickly.

+.. note:: See the :doc:`example </examples/selection>` page for a walk-through on how to perform selection with Sparkle.

 .. _quick:select_wrapper:

 Creating a wrapper for your algorithm